Google Shopping Ads: Everything You Need to Know

 "Enter your business info" window

-Click on “Continue to Merchant Center.
+Click “Continue to Merchant Center.”

-• Adding your business address
+• Add your business address

-• Verifying your phone number
+• Verify your phone number

-• Setting up sales tax
+• Set up sales tax information

 Step 2: Create a Product Feed